TRIO: Token Reduction via Inference-Objective Guidance for Efficient Vision-Language Models

 \section{Method}

-In this section, we explain the principles and detailed design of PIO-FVLM in detail.
+In this section, we explain the principles and detailed design of TRIO in detail.
 First, we introduce its underlying logic, and then we describe the specific architecture of the method.

 We know that the gradient magnitude of each token reflects the importance of the token in driving the model toward the ground-truth output \cite{selvaraju2017grad}.
 As a straightforward extension, if we treat gradients as saliency to guide token selection and retain tokens with high saliency, we can basically ensure that the model output still converges to the ground truth.
 In other words, we derive the token selection strategy in a reverse manner from the perspective of guaranteeing output performance.